AstraZeneca drug Lynparza shows promise in prostate cancer trial

-The news is the latest boost to the British company’s cancer drug pipeline, which formed a central plank of its defence against a $118 billion takeover attempt by Pfizer last year.
+The news is the latest boost to the British company’s cancer drug pipeline, which formed a central plank of its defense against a $118 billion takeover attempt by Pfizer last year.

 AstraZeneca has flagged olaparib as a potential $2-billion-a-year seller, based on ongoing Phase III studies in ovarian, breast, gastric and pancreatic cancers.
 The latest Phase II prostate findings would represent further upside.